YIWEI-CHEN/office-addins-mcp-server/README.md

 * **FastMCP convenience:** The SDK generates tool schemas from type hints and docstrings, minimizing boilerplate while supporting both synchronous and asynchronous functions.
-* **SSE transport:** This example uses Server‑Sent Events for remote clients, but you can switch to STDIO for local testing.
+* **Multiple transports:** Supports STDIO for local testing and CLI integration, Server‑Sent Events (SSE) for remote clients, and HTTP for streamable HTTP requests.
 * **Async HTTP:** The tool uses `httpx.AsyncClient` to call the Office Add‑ins API without blocking the event loop.